 Walnut Miso Salad Dressing

-- 3 tablespoons Emerald Glazed Walnuts
+- 3 tablespoons Emerald Glazed Walnuts or plain walnuts

 - 2 tablespoons grated fresh ginger